hexaxsoftwares/houx.js/README.md

 app.mount(/*root element instance or selector*/);
 ```

-Here, we've created a simple header widget (`header`) and seamlessly integrated it into a larger application structure (`app`).
+Here, we've created a simple header widget (`header`) and seamlessly integrated it into a larger application structure (`build`).
 Widgets enhance the modularity and manageability of your application.

 Before a widget can be used in another widget as a tag , it must be registered in the `widgets` object option.

 ***Note:*** During widget registration, be sure it followed the pixel widget naming rules.
 Must not conflict with any built in pixel widgets, must contain atleast one of these characters .

 A special character, like a hyphen (-) or an underscore (_), a number and an uppercase letter.

 If it posseses none of this requirments, pixel will raise a ***Widget registration Warn***.